Centura Health has more experts in more places throughout the region. Start your health journey by finding the right one for you.

 Sleep lab staff members can diagnose and treat conditions such as obstructive sleep apnea, insomnia, narcolepsy, restless leg syndrome, night terrors, sleep walking, and more.

-"There are many different types of sleep disorders, and they often go undiagnosed," says Kim Hegemann, registered respiratory therapist and manager of respiratory services and the Sleep Disorder Center at Littleton Adventist Hospital.
+"There are many different types of sleep disorders, and they often go undiagnosed," says Kim Hegemann, registered respiratory therapist and manager of respiratory services and the Sleep Disorders Center at Littleton Adventist Hospital.
 "If left untreated, these conditions can lead to more serious health conditions, including heart problems and high blood pressure."

 If you are tired in the mornings when you wake up, snore loudly, stop breathing during your sleep, or frequently fall asleep when reading or watching TV, you should be evaluated by a sleep specialist.